-In both the examples above, the term containing x is in side a square, and we found the roots easily by taking the square roots.
-But, what happens if we are asked to solve the equation $x^2 + 4x - 4 = 0$.
-And it cannot be solved by factorisation also.
+In both the examples above, the term containing x is inside a square, and we found the roots easily by taking the square roots.
+But, what happens if we are asked to solve the equation $x^2 + 4x - 4 = 0$, which cannot be solved by factorisation also.